Old Franconia Lager

 • Mouthfeel

-• Medium-light body, moderate carbonation, smooth and very slightly dry finish.
+• Medium-light body, moderate carbonation, smooth and slightly dry finish.

 • Would I Brew This Again?